 LCNB's Regulations provide that its business shall be managed by a board of directors of not less than five nor more than fifteen persons.
 LCNB's Articles of Incorporation divide such directors into three classes as nearly equal in number as possible and set their terms at three years.
-The board of directors currently has [nine] members.
-Due to the passing of Marvin E. Young (a Class II director) in April, 2006, there are currently only two Class II directors and four Class III directors.
-In order to reconfigure the classes of directors so that the classes are as nearly equal in number as possible as required by Ohio corporate law, the board has nominated Steve P. Foster, and Mr. Foster has agreed to stand as, a Class II director, rather than a Class III director.
-Therefore, if elected, Mr. Foster will serve a two year term rather than the three year term for which the Class III directors will be elected.
-After this re-configuration of the Classes of directors, the board will consist of nine persons, with Class I having three members, Class II having three members, and Class III having three members.
+The board of directors currently has nine members, with Class I having three members, Class II having three members, and Class III having three members.